OSI model

-The Open Systems Interconnection model (OSI model) is a conceptual model, originally conceived as the 7 layer onion skin architecture by Jack Houldsworth of ICL, that 'provides a common basis for the coordination of [ISO] standards development for the purpose of systems interconnection'.
-In the OSI reference model, the communications between a computing system are split into seven different abstraction layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.
+The Open Systems Interconnection (OSI) model is a reference model developed by the International Organization for Standardization (ISO) that "provides a common basis for the coordination of standards development for the purpose of systems interconnection."

-The model partitions the flow of data in a communication system into seven abstraction layers to describe networked communication from the physical implementation of transmitting bits across a communications medium to the highest-level representation of data of a distributed application.
-Each intermediate layer serves a class of functionality to the layer above it and is served by the layer below it.
-Classes of functionality are realized in all software development through all and any standardized communication protocols.
+In the OSI reference model, the components of a communication system are distinguished in seven abstraction layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.

-Each layer in the OSI model has its own well-defined functions, and the functions of each layer communicate and interact with the layers immediately above and below it, unless the layer does not have layers below or above.
+The model describes communications from the physical implementation of transmitting bits across a transmission medium to the highest-level representation of data of a distributed application.
+Each layer has well-defined functions and semantics and serves a class of functionality to the layer above it and is served by the layer below it.
+Established, well-known communication protocols are decomposed in software development into the model's hierarchy of function calls.